 When physicians wish to express their personal political views to a patient or a patient’s family, the physician must be sensitive to the imbalance of power in the patient- physician relationship, as well as to the patient’s vulnerability and desire for privacy.
 Physicians should refrain from initiating political conversations during the clinical encounter.

 Physicians must not allow differences with the patient or family about political matters to interfere with the delivery of professional care.

 When expressing political views to a patient or a patient’s family, physicians should:

-(d) Work towards and advocate for the reform and proper administration of laws related to health care.
+- Work toward and advocate for the reform and proper administration of laws related to health care.
 Physicians should stay well informed of current political questions regarding needed and proposed reforms.

 - Stay well informed about needed or proposed policies concerning health care access and quality, medical research, and promoting public health so as to be able to advocate for patients’ needs.

 Visit the Ethics main page to access additional Opinions, the Principles of Medical Ethics and more information about the Code of Medical Ethics.